dyne/W3C-DID/docs/specification.md

 * remove the transaction id used in the previous step from the **planetmint** array in the metadata, remove all the fileds not mentioned above from the metadata and compute the CID of the result.
 * compare the two CIDs, they must match.

-#### polygon
+#### Ethereum blockchains
-A transaction on **polygon** contains the hash to point on BLS12-381 elliptic curve (ECP) of the did document along with its metadata fields *created*, *updated*, *deactivated* and *polygon*.
+A transaction on **polygon** or **ganache** contains the hash to point on BLS12-381 elliptic curve (ECP) of the did document along with its metadata fields *created*, *updated*, *deactivated* and *polygon* or *ganache*.
 Thus in order to verify the integrity of a did document using polygon blockchain the following steps have to be followed:
 * resolve the DID document through the resolver.
-* use the last transaction id, found in the **polygon** array in the metdata, to retrieve the BLS12-381 point from the polygon blockhain.
+* use the last transaction id, found in the **polygon** or **ganache** array in the metdata, to retrieve the BLS12-381 point from the polygon blockhain.
-* remove the transaction id used in the previous step from the **polygon** array in the metadata, remove all the fileds not mentioned above from the metadata and compute the hash to point on BLS12-381 elliptic curve of the result.
+* remove the transaction id used in the previous step from the **polygon** or **ganache** array in the metadata, remove all the fileds not mentioned above from the metadata and compute the hash to point on BLS12-381 elliptic curve of the result.
 * compare the two points, they must match.

 ## CRUD Operation Definitions